 At the Schechter Rabbinical Seminary’s (SRS) Beit Midrash, future Masorti rabbis, educators and activists for religious pluralism engage intensively in the study of Jewish sources.
-Women and men are offered the unique opportunity to learn in-depth, along with practical training in rabbinics, education and chaplaincy (“Marpeh” program).
-The goal is to build a young cadre of leaders who will inspire and impact upon Israeli society, and to present a committed Masorti Jewish voice for religious pluralism and tolerance.
-Moreover, the SRS aims to foster connections between future Masorti Diaspora leaders and young Israelis, thereby strengthening solidarity with Israel.
+Schechter Rabbinical Seminary trains the next generation of Jewish leaders who will inspire and influence Israeli society, as well as raise a committed Masorti/Conservative Jewish voice for religious pluralism and tolerance.
+Women and men are offered the unique opportunity for pluralistic Jewish study – learning Jewish texts in-depth, along with practical training in rabbinics, education and chaplaincy (Marpeh program).
+Schechter Rabbinical Seminary graduates lead communities throughout Israel and Europe with the spirit of an enlightened, intellectually engaged Judaism.
+Moreover, the Schechter aims to foster connections between future Masorti Diaspora leaders and young Israelis, thereby strengthening solidarity with Israel.

 SRS Programs include: